strtok/marwood-book/src/ch01-00-design-overview.md

     D -->|Cell| A
 ```

-The remaining sections of this text describe in detail how these different components were built.
+The remaining sections of this text describe in detail how these different components were designed.